mohamadassaf96/Algorithms/README.md

 * InOrderIt.cpp: Iterative implementation of in order traversal of a binary tree given that nodes have a pointer to their parent.
 * IntersectionOfTwoSortedArrays.cpp: Given 2 sorted arrays, return a set containing the common elements.
 * BinaryManipulation.cpp: Contains various problems solved in O(1).
     * unsigned long long closestIntSameWeight(const unsigned long long x): Define the weight of an integer as the number of 1's it has in its binary representation.
-Given an integer, the following function finds the closest integer to it having the same weight.
+Given an integer, the function finds the closest integer to it having the same weight.
     * bool testIfPow2(unsigned long long x): returns true if x is a power of 2.
     * unsigned long long modPower2(const unsigned long long x, const int p): returns x mod 2^p.
     * unsigned long long swapBits(unsigned long long x, const int i, const int j): Swaps the ith and jth bits of x.